noahitall/PimGarden/README.md

 - Recency of interactions
 - Custom score values assigned to different interaction types
 - Configurable decay settings to reduce scores for older interactions

+## Feature Flags

+The app uses feature flags to control the visibility and availability of features:
+- Development features (debug buttons, data reset)
+- Stable features (contact import, merge)
+- Experimental features (birthday display)

+Feature flags can be toggled in development mode or programmatically for controlled rollouts.

 ## Contributing